cd84097a65d/Get-Funds-from-ariva.de/README.md

 Some European funds cannot be obtained because they are not available from ariva.de.

-The Excel should be set to German settings of numbers: "," is a decimal separator.

 You have to install SeleniumBasic before you start to work with a table: https://florentbr.github.io/SeleniumBasic/ You must also download the ChromeDriver according to the version of Chrome browser from: https://sites.google.com/a/chromium.org/chromedriver/downloads